ralphboadi/ralphboadi/data normalization/README.md

   - What was wrong with the raw table?
       - All operator, well, production, and sensor details were grouped together in a single raw_transactions table.
       - This caused redundancy, anomalies, and inefficiency in querying.
-  - How I normalized the table?
+  - How was the unnormalized data fixed?
       - Created separate tables(operators, wells, production and sensor readings).
       - Applied foreign keys to link them together.
       - Used normalization (1NF → 2NF → 3NF) to eliminate redundancy and ensure consistency.